salt-formulas/salt-formulas/doc/source/develop/extending-formulas.rst

     {%- endif %}
     {%- endload %}

 ``service/init.sls``
 --------------------

 Conditional include of individual service roles.
+Basically this is essential piece that makes the usage of formulas truly model-driven.
+You have catalog of services and this determines according to present metadata what roles get started.

+Using ``service/init.sls`` file allows the service catalog to be role independent.

 .. code-block:: text